sanjana-singamsetty/100-days-of-code/README.md

 - created a link between database and app
 - should solve a bug of menu in app
 - revised intent and recycler veiw

+## day - 12
+- can switch and veiw messages the messages got stored in sever but witnessed a bug ,
+- learnt how to authenticate with email
+- sucessfully completed chat application